-Each FHLBank operating an MPP (MPP FHLBank) may acquire mortgage loans from its approved PFIs, which can also be third-party servicers for the FHLBank's MPP.
-Each MPP FHLBank is responsible for operating its own program, including the marketing and funding of MPP loans, and establishing the loan origination, underwriting, and servicing criteria of the loans acquired through its MPP.
+Each FHLBank participating in the MPP (MPP FHLBank) may acquire mortgage loans from its approved PFIs, which can also be third-party servicers for the FHLBank's MPP.
+Each MPP FHLBank is responsible for operating its own program, including the marketing and funding of acquired loans, and establishing the loan origination, underwriting, and servicing criteria of the loans.
 An MPP FHLBank neither services the acquired loans, nor owns any servicing rights.
 However, an MPP FHLBank must approve any servicer, including a member-servicer, and any transfers of servicing to third parties.
 Each MPP FHLBank has engaged BNY Mellon as the master servicer for its MPP.